Open vs. Closed Mortgage: Differences Explained

 - Risk tolerance

-Once you determine these factors, take into consideration closed vs. open mortgage rates and choose whichever suits you better.
+Once you determine these factors, take into consideration the available rates and choose whichever suits you better.

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.